KrystalView Analytics

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states 'Get cumulative scroll-depth reach buckets for a specific page path', providing a specific verb and resource, and distinguishes from sibling tools like get_campaign_summary or get_funnels by focusing on page path and scroll depth.
+The description clearly states 'Get cumulative scroll-depth reach buckets for a specific page path.'
+It uses a specific verb ('Get') and resource ('cumulative scroll-depth reach buckets'), distinctly separating it from siblings focusing on anomalies, campaigns, or sessions.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.